What Is A Victim Compensation Fund?

 Compensation funds enable dioceses to avoid criminal or civil abuse cases, especially when a state has expanded its statute of limitations.
 Experts say compensation funds can save the Catholic Church hundreds of millions of dollars.

 Additionally, lawsuits often lead to the release of informational documents.
-These documents can detail the sexual misconduct of clergy members and name those who concealed the abuse.
+These documents can detail the sexual misconduct of clergy members and name church leaders who concealed the abuse.
 Compensation programs often allow dioceses to keep incriminating information private.

 Who Creates A Compensation Fund?